pjotrp/once-only/README.md

 'md5sum' is used for calculating MD5 hash values.

-'pfff' is optional and used for calculating pfff hash values on very large files (nyi).
+'pfff' probablistic finger printing is optional and used for calculating pfff hash values on large files.

 When you are using the --pbs option, once-only will use the 'qsub' and 'qstat' commands.